Toluna-IP/tolunaintegratedpaneldocs/notifications/etns.md

 | RejectionName | ```string``` | Name of a rejection.
 See [Respondent Rejection Types](/mapping/referencedataapi/rejectiontypes.html) for mapping details |
 | QuotaID | ```int``` | (Applicable for Partners utilizing the [External Sample Offering](/externalsample/) only) Toluna's unique identifier for a quota |

-> Please note: To prevent breaking changes, panels existing before June 20, 2021, have been excluded from receiving RespondentRejectionTypeID and RejectionName.
+> Please note: To prevent breaking changes, panels existing before June 20, 2021, have been excluded from receiving RejectionID and RejectionName.
 If you have a panel that predates these additions and would like to enable them, please contact your Toluna Representative.

 ### Example XML Termination
 ```xml